 So what’s the likely trigger and the timing for upside?

 The actual recovery and its timing hinge on the broader containment of the coronavirus spread.
 Our dashboard Trends In U.S. Covid-19 Cases provides an overview of how the pandemic has been spreading in the U.S. and contrasts with trends in Brazil and Russia.
 Following the Fed stimulus — which set a floor on fear — the market has been willing to “look through” the current weak period and take a longer-term view.
 With investors focusing their attention on 2021 results, the valuations become important in finding value.
 As such, ABMD stock will likely see higher levels in the near term.
 ABMD stock at $270 is trading at 51x fiscal 2021 average consensus earnings of $5.29 per share.
-The trading multiple now appears to be attractive compared to the levels of over 100x seen in 2018.high-quality portfolio to beat the market
+The trading multiple now appears to be attractive compared to the levels of over 100x seen in 2018.What if you’re looking for a more balanced portfolio instead?
+Here’s a high-quality portfolio to beat the market, with over 100% return since 2016, versus 55% for the S&P 500.
+Comprised of companies with strong revenue growth, healthy profits, lots of cash, and low risk, it has outperformed the broader market year after year, consistently.

 See all Trefis Price Estimates and Download Trefis Data here